ShihaabYF/content/files/en-us/web/javascript/reference/global_objects/array/map/index.md

 - `callbackFn`

   - : A function to execute for each element in the array.
-Its return value is added as a single element in the new array.
+Its returned value is added as a single element in the new array.

     The function is called with the following arguments: